MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 5. Enter the quantity shipped.

+    > [!NOTE]
-*The In-Transit Lot Number Entry window or the In-Transit Serial Number Entry window opens if the item requires that you assign lot or serial numbers.
+    > The In-Transit Lot Number Entry window or the In-Transit Serial Number Entry window opens if the item requires that you assign lot or serial numbers.
 If you are using multiple bins, you also can enter a bin number for the serial or lot number.
-The Bin Quantity Entry window opens if an item that isn't tracked by lot or serial numbers requires you to enter bin information.*
+The Bin Quantity Entry window opens if an item that isn't tracked by lot or serial numbers requires you to enter bin information.

     If you're using multiple bins and you change the quantity shipped after selecting bins for an item, you might have to modify the bin information.

 6. If you want to enter landed costs for an item, choose the Unit Cost expansion button to open the Receivings Landed Cost Entry window.
 See *Entering landed costs for a shipment item* for more information.

 7. You can change the site ID to receive line items to a location other than the location specified on the purchase order, if the Change Site ID in Receiving option is marked in Purchase Order Processing Setup window.
 Changing the site on the receipt will not change the site on the in-transit transfer.

     If you are using multiple bins and you change the site ID, the default purchase receipts bin assigned to the new site ID will replace your previous bin selections.
 If the item is tracked by serial or lot numbers, your previous lot number or serial number selections are removed.
 The In-Transit Lot Number Entry window or the In-Transit Serial Number Entry window opens for you to assign lot numbers or serial numbers.
 You can change the bin.

     If you're using landed costs and change the site ID, the landed cost group ID changes to the landed cost group ID assigned to the item at the new site.
 You can specify a landed cost group for each item-site combination in the Item Quantities Maintenance window.

 8. The default account for posting the receipt is displayed.
 If no account is displayed, you can enter it.

     The inventory account assigned to the item in the Item Account Maintenance window is the default posting account.
 If you didn't enter posting accounts in the Item Account Maintenance window, the inventory account entered in the Posting Setup window is used as the default entry.

 9. Enter the quantity rejected, if any, and a rejected comment ID.
 You also can enter a comment explaining the reason for rejecting the goods.
 For more information about comments, see *Adding comments to purchasing documents*.

+    > [!NOTE]
-*Rejecting an item assumes that the item will be replaced.
-If the item won't be replaced, you should enter a quantity canceled instead.*
+    > Rejecting an item assumes that the item will be replaced.
+If the item won't be replaced, you should enter a quantity canceled instead.

 10. In the BOL/Pro No. field, enter the bill of lading or progressive number assigned to the shipment by the carrier.